DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Evaluation

 We compared our method to the baseline for two privacy budgets $\varepsilon=4$ and $\varepsilon=8$.
-In Table \ref{tbl:diff_eps} we plotted the validation accuracy for different privacy budgets.
-For ResNet18/50, we obtained these values by truncating the training at the respective privacy budgets (i.e. without additional hypermeter tuning), and selected baseline data point with larger $\varepsilon$ than ours wherever possible.
+In Table \ref{tbl:diff_eps} we report the validation accuracy for different privacy budgets.
+For ResNet18/50, we obtain these values by truncating the training at the respective privacy budgets (i.e. without additional hyperparameter tuning), and select baseline data points with larger $\varepsilon$ than ours wherever possible.

 In most cases, \codename outperforms the baseline performance by at least 1 standard deviation whilst not exceeding the privacy budget.
-In particular, despite the privacy cost of analysis being more dominating during the $\varepsilon=4$ case, \codename produces near-optimal quantization schedules, demonstrating its robustness with respect to $\varepsilon$.
+In particular, despite the privacy cost of analysis being more dominant during the $\varepsilon=4$ case, \codename produces near-optimal quantization schedules, demonstrating its robustness with respect to $\varepsilon$.

+We have also evaluated \codename on extremely small privacy budgets (e.g. $\varepsilon=1$).
+In Appendix~\ref{ap:small-privacy-budget} we show that \codename still demonstrates the same benefits under this setting.